Beleaguered nursing homes prepare for monumental task of vaccinating residents and staff

 But the barriers to a successful vaccination campaign are formidable.

+A federal advisory panel, the Advisory Committee on Immunization Practices, recommended nursing home residents and staff be included among the first groups of people to get the vaccine along with health-care workers because they account for a disproportionately high number of coronavirus deaths.

-Millions of staff members also need to be vaccinated, many of them low-wage workers and members of minority communities that have historic distrust of vaccines.
+Millions of staff members also need to be vaccinated, many of them low-wage workers and members of minority communities that have a historic distrust of vaccines.
 Staff members are the most common source of infection brought from outside into nursing homes, according to multiple studies.
 Any effort that does not make them a priority is doomed to fail, officials say.

 “The concept of vaccinating all the staff and residents in our facilities is monumental,” said Richard Feifer, executive vice president and chief medical officer of Genesis HealthCare, the largest nursing home chain in the country with 341 facilities in 24 states.
 The company has about 30,000 residents in its care and 45,000 employees.